-If you want to experience the best sushi on offer in Midosuji, Tada is the place you want to go.
+If you want to experience the best sushi on Midosuji, Tada is the place to go.
 A highly exclusive restaurant that is elusive even to locals, this nine-seat restaurant uses only the best ingredients.
-This ensures the fish on your sushi is fresh and flavorful.
-Seated along a counter table, you can watch the chef make your sushi right in front of you and even ask him for recommendations.
-You must make a reservation beforehand.
-So, be sure to call and check if you are interested in this elite sushi experience.
+This ensures the fish is fresh and flavorful.
+Seated along the counter, patrons can watch the chef make their sushi right in front of them and even ask for recommendations.
+Reservations are necessary, so be sure to call ahead.

-If you’re looking to try authentic sushi at a much more affordable price, Ganko is one of the best choices.
-Located centrally at Osaka Station City, directly connected to the Osaka Station, this sushi store operates in a kaiten sushi, or sushi train, style.
+If looking to try authentic sushi at a much more affordable price, Ganko is one of the best choices.
+Located centrally at Osaka Station City, directly connected to Osaka Station, this is a kaiten, or ‘sushi train,’ restaurant.
 Simply grab the dish you want off the conveyor belt that runs through the store.
-You will be charged by plate, making the dining experience both economical and fun.
-With fresh ingredients, delicious sushi, and adventurous culinary exploits with unfamiliar-looking dishes, you are sure to enjoy eating at Ganko.
+Customers are charged per plate, making the dining experience both economical and fun.
+Featuring fresh ingredients, delicious sushi, and adventurous culinary exploits with unfamiliar-looking dishes, Ganko is sure to be an enjoyable experience.

-Takoyaki, or octopus balls, is one of the most popular street foods in Japan that has spread throughout the world.
-Just like okonomiyaki, it originated right here in Osaka.
-What better way to try both of them at once than at Tako-hachi?
-Known for making some of the best takoyaki in Osaka, you can watch chefs make the famous street snack on the ground floor of their Dotonbori store.
-Meanwhile, you can eat their fresh-off-the-grill takoyaki.
-This venue also offers teppanyaki seats on the upper floors, where you can grill and eat okonomiyaki.
+Takoyaki, or octopus balls, is one of the most popular street foods in Japan.
+Like okonomiyaki, it originated in Osaka.
+What better way to try both of them together than at a restaurant in Dotonbori, the local street food mecca?
+Watch chefs make the famous snack on the ground floor of Takohachi then head to the teppanyaki (grill) seats on the upper floors, where you can cook and eat okonomiyaki.

 Longing for something a little closer to home?
-Critters Burger in Shinsaibashi offers authentic American burgers sure to satisfy your burger cravings.
-There arealso some unusual burgers for those who aren’t tired of new culinary experiences just yet.
-Try the ever-popular wasabi avocado burger, or the pineapple cheeseburger.
-Burgers are served with deliciously fried thick potato wedges.
-Their English menu, authentic burgers, and warm service makes them a firm favorite with the local expat community.
-It’s also a favorite of travelers who know what they’re looking for.
+Critters Burger in Shinsaibashi offers authentic American burgers sure to satisfy your cravings.
+There are some unusual offerings for those who aren’t tired of new culinary experiences yet.
+Try the ever-popular wasabi avocado burger or the pineapple cheeseburger, served with delicious, thick potato wedges.
+Their English menu, authentic food, and warm service makes them a firm favorite with the local expat community.

-From Kinryu ramen to Ichiran ramen, there are no shortage of ramen spots in Osaka.
-Kuromonya may be one of the lesser-known ramen shops in the city, but its local flavor and rich broth puts it on par with the likes of Ichiran ramen.
-Unlike other noodle conglomerates, Kuromonya is not a chain store but a tiny shop with all of 10 seats along a counter.
-It’s right outside of the Kuromon Market.
-Their rich broths are made on the shop premises.
-They add the perfect flavor to the springy, made-to-order noodles.
-The house special Kuromon Ramen, which is one of the most popular choices, has a broth made with a secret recipe.
+From Kinryu to Ichiran, there is no shortage of ramen in Osaka.
+Kuromonya may be one of the lesser-known shops in the city, but its local flavor and rich broth puts it on par with the likes of more famous ones.
+Situated right outside of Kuromon Market, this shop is a foodie’s paradise, especially because of the tasty house-made broth and noodles.
+The special Kuromon Ramen, one of the most popular choices, is made with a secret recipe.